Learner Engagement Unit 3 Activity 2

 The charts are publicly displayed.

 TPE: 5-3: Evaluate instructional features that support cognitive engagement.
 Which aspect of Table 5.6 would characterize your classroom?
 How does it vary by subject area and lesson?
 What changes could you make to your mstruction to incorporate more of the features of a high cognitive engagement classroom?

 TPE: 5-4: Reflect on your relationships with learners.
 Think about learners who you have had both positive and negative relationships with.
 Answer the questions in Table 5.7 about these learners.
 Using information in this chapter, describe strategies you could use to improve these relationships.

 TPE: 5.5: Develop a educationally responsive lesson.

 TPE 6.1: Complete a classroom sociogram.
 A sociogram is a "mapping" of the friendships within a classroom.
-There are several ways to determine how connected students are to each other.
+There are several ways to determine how connected learners are to each other.
 Follow the instructions from Teaching Tolerance

-TPE 6.2: Interview students about their friendships.
+TPE 6.2: Interview learners about their friendships.

 TPE: 6.3: Develop a cooperative or collaborative learning lesson.

 Using information Chapter 6, develop a cooperative or collaborative learning lesson.
 How did learners respond to this lesson?
 What challenges did you encounter?
 How did you address each of these challenges?

 TPE: 6.4: Develop strategies for productive group work.